JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 field name and then access the assembled value via the `value` field of the union.
-We depend on the compiler to generate the correct bit-shifting instructions to access the fields, which can save you a lot heartburn when you are debugging.
+We depend on the compiler to generate the correct bit-shifting instructions to access the fields, which can save you a lot [heartburn][05] when you are debugging.

 Lastly, `stupid_decode()` is *stupid* because it only reads eight bytes at time from the source `FILE` stream.
 Normally, we try to minimize the number of reads and writes to improve performance.
-I explain the cost of system calls in more detail [here][article-syscalls], but for now just remember reading or writing a bigger chunk less often is much better than reading/writing a lot of smaller chunks more frequently.
+I explain the cost of system calls in more detail [here][article-syscalls], for now just remember reading or writing a bigger chunk less often is much better than reading/writing a lot of smaller chunks more frequently.